ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingremovingservers.md

 8. Review the estimated cost and click **Add**.

 ### Results after you add ESXi servers
-{: #vc_addingremovingservers-adding-results}
+{: #vc_nsx-t_addingremovingservers-adding-results}

 1. You might experience a slight delay on the console while the instance status changes from **Ready to Use** to **Modifying**.
 Allow the operation to fully complete before you make more changes to the instance.
 2. You are notified by email that your request to add ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
 3. If you do not see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.
-4. You must use the Zerto Virtual Manager (ZVM) console and the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM) in the following circumstances:
-   * If you add ESXi servers to a default cluster while the servers are in maintenance mode and Zerto for {{site.data.keyword.cloud_notm}} is installed.
-   * If you add Zerto for {{site.data.keyword.cloud_notm}} to a vCenter Server instance that has an ESXi server that is in maintenance mode.

-If you are adding ESXi servers during maintenance mode, virtual machines are not migrated to the new servers until you remove maintenance mode.
+If you are adding ESXi servers during maintenance mode, virtual machines (VMs) are not migrated to the new servers until you remove the cluster from maintenance mode.
 {:important}

-## Removing ESXi servers from vCenter Server instances
+## Removing ESXi servers from vCenter Server with NSX-T instances
-{: #vc_addingremovingservers-removing}
+{: #vc_nsx-t_addingremovingservers-removing}

 ### Before you remove ESXi servers
-{: #vc_addingremovingservers-removing-prereq}
+{: #vc_nsx-t_addingremovingservers-removing-prereq}

 * Do not remove ESXi servers from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-* A vCenter Server instance with NFS storage must have at least 2 ESXi servers and a vCenter Server instance with vSAN storage must have at least 4 ESXi servers.
+* A vCenter Server with NSX-T instance with NFS storage must have at least 3 ESXi servers and a vCenter Server instance with NSX-T with vSAN storage must have at least 4 ESXi servers.
-* Before you remove ESXi servers with the F5 on {{site.data.keyword.cloud_notm}} or FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service installed, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
-* Before you remove ESXi servers with the IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} service installed, ensure that there are no active (failed or in progress) backup or restore operations, because these active operations might prevent the ESXi servers to be removed.
-* When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the virtual machines (VMs) running on the servers are migrated before they are removed from vCenter Server.
+* When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the VMs running on the servers are migrated before they are removed from vCenter Server.
 For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
 After that, remove the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.

 ### Procedure to remove ESXi servers
-{: #vc_addingremovingservers-removing-procedure}
+{: #vc_nsx-t_addingremovingservers-removing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance for which you want to contract capacity.